oluwatobij4/Breast-tumor-classification/README.md

 # Breast-tumor-classification
-Classification of tumors found in breast with Random forest classifier and training of Algo for future predictions
+Classification of tumors found in breast with Random forest classifier and also for  future predictions